 - The National Park Authority and other responsible bodies should receive more funding to reduce the number of Scheduled Monuments, Listed Buildings and Conservation Areas which are “at risk”.

 - Future farming support schemes should recognise the vital contribution that small traditional farm buildings and drystone walls make to the beauty and cultural heritage of the area and to the

 tourist economy, and significant funding for the maintenance and conservation of these structures should form part of any such schemes.

-- We recognise that building conversions are in some cases necessary for the survival of a building at risk.
-We advocate keeping external changes to a minimum and the retention of features of
+- Building conversions are in some cases necessary for the survival of a building at risk.
+We advocate keeping external changes to a minimum and the retention of features of historic

 - Structures which are not “designated” but regarded locally as significant assets (e.g. bridges, walls, buildings) should be identified and recorded, and their historic interest taken into account